FuelLabs/fuels-ts/apps/docs/src/index.md

 ## Installation Guide

-Please visit the Fuel's [installation guide](https://docs.fuel.network/guides/installation) to install The Fuel toolchain binaries and pre requisites.
+Please visit the Fuel's [installation guide](https://docs.fuel.network/guides/installation) to install The Fuel toolchain binaries and prerequisites.

 ## Developer Quickstart Guide

-We recommend starting with the [Developer Quickstart](https://docs.fuel.network/docs/intro/quickstart-contract/) for a walk through on building your first DApp on Fuel.
+We recommend starting with the [Developer Quickstart](https://docs.fuel.network/docs/intro/quickstart-contract/) for a walk-through on building your first DApp on Fuel.

 - [Guide](./guide/)
 - [Sample Application](https://github.com/FuelLabs/beta2-quickstart)